Spectral gaps and error estimates for infinite-dimensional Metropolis-Hastings with non-Gaussian priors: Perturbation theory for MH kernels

-The difficulty in obtaining approximation results using semimetrics such as $\tilde{d}$ in \eqref{tilde-d-definition} is the fact that the triangle inequality does not hold.
-However, many semimetrics still satisfy a ``weak'' triangle inequality -- we will prove this for $\tilde d_q$ in Section~\ref{sec:RCAR-perturbation-theory}, see also \cite{hairer2011asymptotic} for additional examples.
-The weak triangle inequality allows us to bound the approximation error of $\P_\veps$ in almost the same fashion as if $\tilde d$ were a metric.
-Let us first collect some assumptions on the class of Markov kernels $\P_0$ and distance-like functions $\tilde d$ that are considered in this section.
+The difficulty in obtaining approximation results using semimetrics such as $\td_q$ in \eqref{def:tilde-d-theta-q} is the fact that these semimetric do not satisfy the triangle inequality.
+However, a ``weak'' triangle inequality is still satisfied; see Lemma~\ref{tilde-d-q-generalized-triangle-inequality} below.
+Fortunately, the weak triangle inequality allows us to bound the approximation error of $\P_\veps$ in a similar manner as if $\td_q$ were a metric.
+Throughout this section, we will often use the generic notation $d$ and $\tilde d$ for a distance-like function and its $V$-weighted version, since these perturbation results hold in general for Markov kernels $\P_0$ that satisfy the weak Harris theorem.
+When we verify assumptions or apply results to RCAR-MH, we will make the specific choice of $d_q$ and $\tilde d_q$.